flyingace/sc_to_scss_modules/README.md

 }
 ```
 Note a couple things about the above.
 Firstly, an `@use` statement has been written into the top of the page.
 This is done dynamically and the path to each `@use` statement should be correct based on the relative location of this file to the `breakpoints` file.
 Secondly, the `PageTitle` style from `MyPage.styles.ts` is omitted from this file.
 It is modifying a component and therefore doesn't "qualify" for conversion or transferral.
-The `PageTitle` definition is ignored when the script parses the contents of the `MyPage.styles.ts` file.
+The `PageTitle` definition is ignored when **The Transformer** parses the contents of the `MyPage.styles.ts` file.

-The scripts would then locate any files within the parent directory where the script is running that import `MyPage.styles.ts`.
+**The Transformer** would then locate any files within the parent directory where **The Transformer** is running that import `MyPage.styles.ts`.
 Doing so it would locate `MyPage.tsx` and begin parsing it.
 It would parse the contents of the file as text looking for exact matches for any of the styles that had been modified in the previous steps.
 Upon locating a match it would determine if it had found an opening or closing tag.
 If it were an opening tag it would replace the "S." + [StyledComponentName] with the HTML element that the `styled-component` definition was modifying.
 Then it would insert `className={styles.[styledComponentName]}` where `styledComponentName` is the new class name that was created in an earlier step.
 It's just the original `styled-component` name with the first letter shifted to lowercase.
 Other attributes should remain as they were and any self-closing tags (like `img` tags) should still self-close properly.

-Once it had searched through the whole file and made any replacements the script will insert an import statement into the top of the document so that `MyPage.tsx` is able to import the styles properly from `MyPage.module.scss`.
+Once it had searched through the whole file and made any replacements **The Transformer** will insert an import statement into the top of the document so that `MyPage.tsx` is able to import the styles properly from `MyPage.module.scss`.

 So now our original files would all look like the following:
 ```typescript